BBVA/apicheck/docs/source/home/internals.rst

 Data format
 +++++++++++

-::samp:`commands` and ::samp:`tools` receives from input and output information that allow to build pipelines (as we learnt in the previous section).
+:samp:`commands` and :samp:`tools` receives from input and output information that allow to build pipelines (as we learnt in the previous section).
 To do that, they may share *speak* the same data format.
-The chosen data format for ``API-Check`` is ::samp:`JSON`.
+The chosen data format for ``API-Check`` is :samp:`JSON`.

 Commands and Tools